MAYHEM-Lab/ambience/Readme.md

 # tVM

-tvm is a lightweight and efficient byte code virtual machine for resource constrained embedded systems applications.
+tvm is a lightweight and efficient byte code virtual machine infrastructure for resource constrained embedded systems applications.

 ---

-tvm is quite heavy on the template metaprogramming side and requires a C++14 compiler.
+tvm is quite heavy on the template metaprogramming side.
+Thus, the parts require quite recent compilers.
+The runtime can be compiled with C++14 compilers, however the assembler and the disassembler require C++17 compilers.

 ---